AndrewTaro/Python2Dict/README.md

 # Python2Dict
-Simulate dictionary and its iteration order in Python 2
+Simulate the Python 2 dictionary and its iteration order on Python 3.

 ## Usage
 - `.iterkeys()`